A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Background and Related Work

 Taking the bottom-leftmost part of both Fig.~\ref{fig:fig14} and Fig.~\ref{fig:fig15} gives the same expression in both diagrams, as shown in Fig.~\ref{fig:fig16}.
 This is true for all the parts.

 Therefore, the two diagrams correspond to the same function.
-Realizing the diagram as a circuit using the circuit-lattice from Fig.~\ref{fig:fig14} by twisting the lines will result in the circuit shown in Fig.~\ref{fig:fig17}.
+Realizing the diagram as a circuit using the circuit-lattice from Fig.~\ref{fig:fig14} by twisting the lines will result in the circuit shown in Fig.~\ref{fig:fig17} with the input qubits as $a$, $b$, $c$, $w$, $x$, $y$, $z$.